superlinked/superlinked/server/docs/app.md

-# How to construct the app.py file
+# Server Configuration Guidelines

-The application's main logic resides in the `app.py` file.
-This is where you define your application's structure and behavior using the Superlinked library.
+The application's main logic resides in the Superlinked configuration files.
+These are where you define your application's structure and behavior using the Superlinked library.

 By default, all examples within this documentation utilize an in-memory database with a single worker.
 This configuration is optimal for testing and initial experimentation with the Superlinked framework.
 For detailed instructions on configuring and employing alternative vector databases, please refer to the [vector databases documentation.](vector_databases.md).
 For information on how to scale the server, read the [Scaling the Server with Concurrent Workers](#scaling-the-server-with-concurrent-workers) section.

-To start using the system, you can use the example application located [here](example/app.py).
+To begin interacting with the system, you may start with the basic example application found [here](example/simple/api.py).
+For a more complex yet approachable example, refer to the Amazon case study [here](example/amazon/api.py).

-You can find more complex examples how to construct the spaces and the queries in the [Superlinked notebooks](https://github.com/superlinked/superlinked/tree/main)
+For advanced examples on constructing spaces and queries, please explore the [Superlinked notebooks](https://github.com/superlinked/superlinked/tree/main).

 > Important Note: The `RecencySpace` feature is turned off by default due to the constraints of this release.
 For a detailed explanation and instructions on enabling it, refer to the [Using Recency Space](#using-recency-space) section of the documentation.